Mary Wayte: International swimming career

-4 years later, when Seoul, South Korea hosted the 1988 Summer Olympics, she swam the freestyle leg for the silver medal-winning U.S. team in the women's 4×100-meter medley relay with teammates Beth Barr (backstroke), Tracey McFarlane (breaststroke), and Janel Jorgensen (butterfly).
+Two years later, when Seoul, South Korea hosted the 1988 Summer Olympics, she swam the freestyle leg for the silver medal-winning U.S. team in the women's 4×100-meter medley relay with teammates Beth Barr (backstroke), Tracey McFarlane (breaststroke), and Janel Jorgensen (butterfly).
 The U.S. women's medley relay team was fraught with last-minute drama, as several previously selected swimmers dropped out to focus on individual events, or were replaced because they had performed below expectations, only hours before the event final.
 In the event final, the U.S. medley relay team included women with no history of competing together, no relay exchange practice, and no coach; the East German favorites taunted the Americans before the race.
 Wayte would later characterize the race as one of her proudest moments.
 She also captured a bronze medal with the third-place U.S. women's 4×100-meter freestyle relay team that included Mitzi Kremer, Dara Torres and Laura Walker.
-Individually, she finished fourth in the women's 200-meter freestyle; she was also a medal contender in the women's 200-meter individual medley, but was disqualified when the judges ruled she used an illegal butterfly kick on the breaststroke leg of the medley.
+Individually, she finished fourth in the women's 200-meter freestyle with a time of 1:59.04, faster than her gold medal effort four years earlier in Los Angeles, and was a medal contender in the women's 200-meter individual medley, but was disqualified when the judges ruled she used an illegal butterfly kick on the breaststroke leg of the medley.

 Life after swimming

 Wayte graduated from the University of Florida with a bachelor's degree in telecommunications in 1989.
 She retired from competition swimming following the 1988 Olympics, and worked as a fund-raiser for the International Swimming Hall of Fame.
 She became a celebrity promoter and endorsed products and services on behalf of Alamo Rent a Car, the National Spa and Pool Institute, and Speedo.

 She later worked as a television broadcaster for the Sports Channel network, covering NCAA and international swimming competitions and interviewing fans at NBA games.
 For the 1992 Summer Olympics in Barcelona, Spain, Wayte worked as NBC's women's swimming color commentator, and later covered the NCAA women's swimming championships for ESPN.
 She also served on the U.S. Olympic Committee's athletes advisory council.

 Wayte was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1998, the International Swimming Hall of Fame in 2000, and the Pacific Northwest Swimming Hall of Fame in 2004.
-The community swimming pool where she formerly trained in Mercer Island, Washington was renamed "Mary Wayte Pool."
+The community swimming pool where she formerly trained in Mercer Island, Washington was renamed "Mary Wayte Pool".

 Wayte married business executive Jim Bradburne in 1995, and they have two daughters, Grace and Audrey Bradburne.
 She currently lives in Seattle, Washington, and works in corporate communications.
 Wayte participates in Swim Across America, a charitable organization that enlists former Olympic swimmers to raise funds for cancer research.